Do you need an evaluation model?

-You may want to implement one, or you might prefer to build your own model using the metrics that are relevant to your own development programmes and modules.
+You may want to implement one, or you might prefer to build your own model using the metrics that are relevant to your own development programs and modules.

 Did you know 72% of people feel their performance would improve if they were given constructive, corrective feedback by their managers?